deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16256/index.md

 ![](figures/figures_3_0.png)

-> 🔼 The figure illustrates the data collection and processing pipeline for training the CompassJudger-1 model, including data sources, preprocessing steps, and model training.
+> 🔼 The figure illustrates the data collection and processing pipeline for training CompassJudger-1, including the sources of data, preprocessing steps, and the final training data pool.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: Training Data Collection of CompassJudger-1.